NoteDance/Note-documentation/README.md

 ## Typical Use Cases:

+- **Global training or evaluation mode**:
+  - Use `training()` to set the entire model to training or evaluation mode.
+This is useful for switching between modes before starting the training or inference processes.
 - **Naming layers in the model**:
   - When you want to control different blocks independently, use `namespace()` to assign a unique name to different layers or modules.
 - **Freezing or unfreezing layers**: